Carrot Cake Recipe

 This Carrot Cake Recipe with a Cinnamon Cream Cheese Frosting is a classic favorite that deserves a spot on any dessert menu.
 This cake recipe can be baked in a 9×13″ pan or round pans.

 Cake is great!
 Whoever thought about putting a root vegetable in it?
 That’s craaaaaaaazyyyyy.
 Crazy Good is what it is.
 But seriously, who thought, “Hey, let’s shred up some carrots and bake it up in a cake and see what happens?”
 It had to have been a genius.
 Although it does make a bit of sense, seeing as how carrots naturally contain a large amount of sugar.

 You know what else makes sense?
 Voice to text thingamajigs.
 Brilliant!
 Whoever invented that had to be related to the carrot cake inventor.
 Had to.
 It’s a mighty handy dandy tool, except when you have a southern accent.
 Sometimes it struggles a bit.
-My daughter and I were headed home tonight from the grocery store when I realized I had not yet written anything for this recipe.
+My daughter and I were headed home one night from the grocery store when I realized I had not yet written anything for this recipe.
 So I asked her turn on the voice to text while I drove so I could dictate about this Carrot Cake recipe on the way home:

 “Cake is great virtual and it is what it is no cake is great virtual and it just what is it is no tattoo we didn’t get a good remedies do you have a catwell it’s it’s not open anything from Walgreens nope I told dad”